SiCheng7219/SiCheng7219.github.io/README.md

 # The Minimal Light Theme

 *This is the source code of my homepage.
-I build this website using [minimal](https://github.com/orderedlist/minimal). and based on [liu's project](https://github.com/yaoyao-liu/yaoyao-liu.github.io)*
+I build this website based on [minimal](https://github.com/orderedlist/minimal) and [liu's project](https://github.com/yaoyao-liu/yaoyao-liu.github.io)*

 *Feel free to use and share the source code anywhere you like.*